Employee Experience: What Is It And Does It Matter?

 Lest we forget, though, the overwhelming bulk of organizations are in business to make money.
 And a key motivation for enhancing worker experience is to decrease the costs of getting – and having – employees, and increase financial gains for shareholders.
 This means a significant inducement to creating positive employee experience is the impact on net profits.

 If the only motivation to improve employee experience is a profit-motive, workers will see right through this, possibly resulting in decreased engagement and increased turnover.

 Finally, once staff have offered their views on making things better, employers must take action by empowering employees to bring the needed changes to life.
-There is no faster route to eroded trust, and dwindling levels of discretionary effort than yet another wave of promises to change that are emptier than a bottle of champagne after a wedding.
+These changes often are achieved through a program of organizational development.
+There is no faster route to eroded trust, and dwindling levels of discretionary effort than yet another wave of promises to change that are empty.

 LISA SCHMIDT, M.Ed.
 ACPC, is a seasoned speaker and organizational development consultant.
 She helps executives and organizations speak truth and act with courage in developing compelling and powerful strategies, along with the roadmaps to get there.

 More than a coach and facilitator, Lisa is a thinking partner who leverages her experience with iconic organizations such as the Canadian Broadcasting Corporation, the Hospital for Sick Children and Atomic Energy of Canada – and internationally with the Mastercard Foundation – to shift organizations from a focus on results and success, to one of impact, legacy and significance.